Murray Darling Carpet Python swallows keys – X-Ray

 What should I do if I suspect my pet snake has eaten something it shouldn’t?

-You should take your pet snake to a reptile vet specialist as soon as possible.
-To find one you can search for a “snake veterinarian near me” or a “reptile vet specialist near me” to find a qualified professional in your area.
+You should take your pet snake to a reptile vet as soon as possible.
+To find one you can search for a “snake veterinarian near me” or a “reptile vet near me” to find a qualified professional in your area.
 The vet will examine the snake and typically perform an x-ray to see what object it has ingested.
 Surgery will usually be required to remove the object.

 How can I prevent my snake from swallowing inedible objects?